aanon4/alexa-docker-alpinelinux/README.md

 * **/dev/snd**
 > Binds to the sound device on the host, provides microphone and speaker access for Alexa.

+### Notes

+#### Network

+Tested using *host* networking.
+The server attaches to all networks by default - simple but not terribly secure.
+The actual host ip is passed via the *HOSTIP* environment and is used to modify the Javascript loaded by the web browser.

+#### Sound

+Sound is provided using the hosts */dev/snd* devices, and is configured in the container's */etc/asound.conf* file.
+By default, sound is played and captured using hardware device 1.
+This can be changed by binding an alternative configuration to this filename.

+## Authentication

+...

 ## See Also